-On the flip side, you can ride around with the battery at maximum power and get a range of around 35km.
-This makes the e-bike super versatile when it comes to getting as far as you need it to take you.
+On the flip side, you can ride around with the battery at max power and get a range of around 35km.
+This makes the e-bike super versatile when it comes to getting as far as you need.

 The standard range of an e-scooter is expected to be around 35km.
 This makes them ideal for short journeys in cities.

-E-scooter 0 | E-bike 1
+E-scooter 🛴 0 | E-bike 🚲 1

 An e-bike can travel faster than this, however you'll find that the motor will disengage and provide you with no assistance.
 You then have a normal, albeit heavier, bicycle.

-On the other hand, an e-scooter is firmly limited to 15.5mph.
+But an e-scooter is limited to 15.5mph.
 Even when going downhill it won’t go any faster.
-This can feel like quite a strange feeling when gravity isn’t working as it should!
+This can feel strange when gravity isn’t working as it should!

-E-scooter 1 | E-bike 2
+E-scooter 🛴 0 | E-bike 🚲 1

 Riding an e-bike involves much more excretion than riding an e-scooter.
-An e-bike only functions when you pedal, so technically you’re getting the same cardiovascular workout as riding a standard bike, just with some added assistance.
+An e-bike only functions when you pedal, so you’re getting the same cardiovascular workout as riding a standard bike, with some added assistance.

 E-bikes have introduced cycling to a whole new demographic, who might have previously thought that cycling was too difficult or a sport for lycra-clad roadies.

 In terms of the e-scooter, you definitely won’t turn up to work having had a thorough workout.
 But not needing to jump in the shower after your journey is also a huge plus!

-E-scooter 1 | E-bike 3
+E-scooter 🛴 0 | E-bike 🚲 2

 E-bikes start at around £1,000, whereas e-scooters start at around £300.
 This is a huge win for the e-scooter which provides a cheap alternative to a car or public transport.

-E-scooter 2 | E-bike 3
+E-scooter 🛴 1 | E-bike 🚲 2

 Jumping between meetings, in and out of buildings, if you’re using your e-bike or e-scooter to make short journeys in the city, it has to be portable.